 Students will face disciplinary probation related to, but not limited to:

-- Hosting social gathering exceeding university capacity limits established through Residence Life and/or university policy, but not more than 10 individuals in an indoor/confined setting or 25 in an outdoor setting.
+- Hosting a social gathering exceeding residential capacity limits established through Residence Life and, but not more than university policy or communicated local restrictions.

 - Attending a social gathering that exceeds university policy or federal, state or local.